 My first automotive love was the American muscle car.
-I had a 1968 Dodge Charger R/T before I had my driver’s license, followed by a 1969 and 1970 Plymouth GTX before I graduated high school.
+I had a 1968 Dodge Charger R/T before I had my driver’s license, followed by a 1969 and then a 1970 Plymouth GTX before I graduated high school.
 The concept of a powerful, torque-rich V8 engine was core to my earliest driving experiences and expectations, and I continue to appreciate these traits in vintage and modern automobiles.

 Over the past 11 years my Ford GT has shared garage space with a 1970 Plymouth GTX, a 1970 Dodge Challenger R/T SE and a 1974 Pontiac Firebird Trans Am Super Duty 455.
 While the GT is more sophisticated than any classic muscle car it still shares key classic muscle car traits, including a powerful and torquey V8 engine, rear-wheel drive and no stability or traction control.